 He managed to grab Matilda, but in doing so, allowed many other desperate men to scramble onto the little lifeboat.
 Unable to bear the weight, it sank, killing everyone on board.

 One chronicler writes that FitzStephen actually survived and came to the surface, but upon learning about the fate of William he let himself sink back down and drown rather than face the wrath of the fearsome and grief-stricken Henry.

 It is said that after hearing the news the King never smiled again.
-Henry reigned for another fifteen years and re-married after the death of his wife Matilda, but the union produced no children and he was left with just one daughter from his first marriage – yet another Matilda.
+Henry reigned for another fifteen years and re-married (his first wife Matilda died in 1118) in an attempt to sire another heir: the union produced no children and he was left with just one daughter from his first marriage – yet another Matilda.

 Matilda was clearly very capable and had the official title of Empress after marrying the Holy Roman Emperor Henry V. With her character and her bloodline Henry saw no problem with declaring her his heir, but his barons had other ideas.